Misterb&b

-misterb&b is a travel and social networking website that provides a searchable database of LGBT+ friendly rentable lodging, including rooms, apartments, hotels, and homestays, primarily catering to gay men.
+misterb&b is a travel and social networking website that provides a searchable database of LGBTQ-friendly rentable lodging, including rooms, apartments, hotels, and homestays, primarily catering to gay men.
 It is accessible via a website and a mobile app.

 It is considered the largest gay-focused booking app in the world.
+It launched a tool that helps LGBTQ+ users to connect.

+misterb&b supports LGBTQ+ NGOs through its initiative "Mister for Good".

 History and formation

 misterb&b started as a combination of gay travel website myGayTrip and short-term apartment rental service, Sejourning.

 Co-founder Matthieu Jost had used services like Airbnb with mixed results.
 Jost suggested that it was difficult to screen potential hosts to see if they might be gay-friendly.
 After several uncomfortable experiences, Jost looked into starting a gay-friendly alternative.

 The misterb&b website was launched in the spring of 2014.

 In 2014, the site was temporarily blocked by Gogo, an in-flight Wifi service.

 By 2015, misterb&b had 55,000 hosts in over 130 countries.
+By 2023 misterb&b partnered with over 200,000 cities worldwide.

 The company was selected for and participated in 500 Startups, one of the largest early-stage accelerators in the world.

 In May 2015, it was selected by The Next Web as one of the top notable startups from the accelerator.
 The company also raised $2 million in seed funding at that time.

 In June 2017, the company raised a series A round of $8.5 million.

 Joel Simkhai, the founder of Grindr, was an early investor.

 As of February 2019, the site had over 200,000 properties in 135 countries with total funding of $13.5 million.

 As of August 2019, it had over 300,000 hosts in over 135 countries.

+It has been selected to join Expedia Group accelerator program to help underserved communities travel more easily across the world.

+misterb&b launched Weere to help the LGBTQ community connect with locals and travelers at their destination or from home through shared interests, custom profiles, and real-time moods.
+Weere is a social hub for building relationships (friends or dates), participating in activities, or gay couch hopping with the global LGBTQ+ community.